Alban Skënderaj

-Alban Skënderaj ([alˈban skənˈdɛɾaj]; born 20 April 1982) is an Albanian singer, songwriter, composer, actor, producer and television personality.
-Born in Lushnjë and raised in Vlorë, Skënderaj has established himself as a viable artist in Albania and the Albanian-speaking Balkans.
+Alban Skënderaj ([alˈban skənˈdɛɾaj]; born 20 April 1982) is an Albanian singer.
+Skënderaj has established himself as a viable artist in Albania and the Albanian-speaking Balkans.
 Beyond his music career, the singer has been featured as a judge on the Albanian television series The X Factor Albania and The Voice of Albania.

 Life and career

 1982–2004: Early life and career beginnings

 Alban Skënderaj was born on 20 April 1982 into an Albanian family in the city of Lushnjë, then part of the People's Socialist Republic, present Albania.
 His father, Qerim Skënderaj, was born in the village of Ninësh, Mallakastër, and has served in the Albanian Armed Forces.
-His mother, Afërdita Skënderaj, hailed from Vlorë and died from a serious disease in June 2017.
+His mother, Afërdita Skënderaj, hailed from Vlorë and died in June 2017.
 Skënderaj attended the Halim Xhelo secondary school in Vlorë.
-At a young age, his family left Albania for political reasons as part of the Albanian Civil War in 1997 and relocated to Pistoia, Italy.
+At a young age, his family left Albania for political reasons as part of the 1997 Albanian civil unrest and relocated to Pistoia, Italy.
 Skënderaj has three brothers, namely Arbër, Martin and Taulant.
-After relocating to Italy, his brothers encouraged Skënderaj to pursue a music career however, he additionally started to take music lessons and began to play guitar.
+After relocating to Italy, his brothers encouraged Skënderaj to pursue a music career.
+He started to take music lessons and began to play guitar.
 Italian composer Sandro Bartolozzi discovered Skënderaj and invited him to the Artestudio53 in Florence, Italy, whereupon he continued to sing with various bands.